Kincora gas project

 A number of in field gas compression and stand alone oil gathering / processing facilities as well as inter-field pipelines;

-Connection Agreement with APA Group securing access to the Roma Brisbane Pipeline from the Kincora Gas Plant at Wallumbilla;
+Connection Agreement with APA Group securing access to the Roma Brisbane Pipeline at Wallumbilla from the Kincora Gas Plant via pipeline PPL3;

-A gas storage facility with a capacity of 7.5PJ, currently containing 2.3PJ of sales gas.
+A gas storage facility with a capacity of 7.5PJ, which contained 2.3PJ of sales gas at the time of purchase.

-Armour's Kincora assets offer significant cashflow opportunities through the production of oil, gas, LPG and condensate.
-The acquisition sets Armour up to become a significant producer of oil, gas, LPG and condensate, strategically located near the Wallumbilla gas hub on the east coast of Australia.
+Armour's Kincora assets, located near the Wallumbilla gas hub on the east coast of Australia, offer significant cashflow opportunities through the production of oil, gas, LPG and condensate.
+The acquisition sets Armour up to become a significant producer of oil, gas, LPG and condensate.
 Furthermore the Newstead storage facility with a capacity of 7.5 PJs (including 2.3 PJs of contained sales gas) provides Armour with a significant business opportunity to manage this facility and to maximise returns during periods of high gas demand.

 "Armour draws together unparalleled experience in petroleum exploration, development and production in the junior petroleum industry, and the application of this to the Kincora Gas Project will see Armour emerge with a strengthening foundation on growing oil and gas resources and production."